molly/manager-README/README.md

 ## Caveat

 Take this document with a grain of salt: I wrote it!
 I have never experienced having me as a manager.
 If I'm your TL and something here seems off, open a pull request or issue, or (probably more comfortably) bring it up to me in one-on-one or over Slack.

+## Expectations of you

+This document is meant to focus on how I work and what to expect from me.
+We will discuss expectations I have of you and the rest of the team soon after we begin working together, and I will link you to an internal onboarding document with some HubSpot-specific onboarding information.